-September 2006: As part of a 10-day trip that involved cage diving with great White sharks in South Africa, and a canoe safari down the Zambezi River in Zimbabwe, my friend matt and I traveled through Zambia for 4 days from Victoria Falls to Lusaka and onwards to Zimbabwe and back again mostly via public transportation.
-The highlight of the trip was Clas IV white water rafting in Victoria Falls in one of the wildest white water rafting rides in the world.
+September 2006: As part of a 10-day adventure that included cage diving with great white sharks in South Africa-Cage Diving with Great White Sharks in Guadalupe Island, Mexico & South Africa | Venture The Planet and a canoe safari down the Zambezi River in Zimbabwe-Attacked by a Hippo in Mana Pools National Park, Zimbabwe | Venture The Planet, my friend Matt and I spent four days traveling through Zambia.
+We journeyed from Victoria Falls to Lusaka and back, mostly using public transportation.
+The highlight of our time in Zambia was tackling Class IV rapids while white water rafting at Victoria Falls—one of the wildest and most exhilarating rafting experiences in the world.

 Location of Victoria Falls in Zambia